 #6.
 Dreamstime: Professionally Produced Stock Video Content

-In today’s digital world it can be beyond difficult to create a stock footage website that actually stands out from all the others.
-Dreamstime is one of the only companies to pull it off, and it was clearly not without effort.
-By placing a significant amount of their focus on the content contributor, they have managed to build an incredibly diverse library full of pictures that have real life to them.
+In today’s digital world, it can be beyond difficult to create a stock footage website that actually stands out from all the others.
+Dreamstime is one of the few companies to pull it off, and it was clearly not without effort.
+By placing a significant amount of their focus on the content contributor, they have managed to build an incredibly diverse library full of pictures that have real-life to them.

-We think this might have something to do with the Dreamstime contributor app, which lets photographers and cinematographers both capture and submit content on-the-fly.
-This kind of content is less-scripted, less-posed, and generally gives a more authentic feel to your site or campaign.
-They are also one of the few stock image providers that have a working customer service line, as opposed to those other websites who assume that you are going to find everything that you need in the FAQ.
+We think this might have something to do with the Dreamstime contributor app, which lets photographers and cinematographers both capture and submit content on the fly.
+This kind of content is less scripted, less-posed, and generally gives a more authentic feel to your site or campaign.
+They are also one of the few stock image providers that have a working customer service line, as opposed to those other websites that assume that you are going to find everything that you need in the FAQ.